What is Glioblastoma?

 CED and Glioblastoma

 Glioblastoma tumours have a similar structure to DIPG tumours and present similar challenges in terms of treatment.
 Children with DIPG treated using the CED system have shown extended life expectancy after diagnosis and significant reduction in tumour size.

 Professor Gill believes that similar results might be seen using the CED system as part of a treatment plan for Glioblastoma and Funding Neuro is in discussions about a clinical trial.

-Because glioblastomas can grow rapidly, the most common symptoms are usually caused by increased pressure in the brain.
+Glioblastomas can grow rapidly, the most common symptoms can be caused by increased pressure in the brain.
 They include:

 - Nausea or vomiting

 - Confusion or a decline in brain function

 - Vision problems, such as blurred vision, double vision or loss of peripheral vision